npmaier/mezzanine-recipes/README.md

 ## To Do

-* Create a clean Recipe Template
+* Create a clean recipe template
 * Add a REST Service
 * Add some tests